pingcap/docs-cn/migrate-from-tidb-to-tidb.md

     1 row in set (0.00 sec)
     ```

 ## Step 4.
-Switch services to the new TiDB cluster
+Migrate services to the new TiDB cluster

 After creating a changefeed, data written to the upstream cluster is replicated to the downstream cluster with low latency.
-You can migrate read stream to the downstream cluster gradually.
-Observe a period.
-If the downstream cluster is stable, you can switch write stream to the downstream cluster by performing the following steps:
+You can migrate read traffic to the downstream cluster gradually.
+Observe for a period.
+If the downstream cluster is stable, you can migrate write traffic to the downstream cluster by performing the following steps:

 1. Stop write services in the upstream cluster.
 Make sure that all upstream data are replicated to downstream before stopping the changefeed.